AHIRAJ-K/Portfolio/Images/Readme.md

-#  Images and Logos
+# Images

-This folder contains Image and Logo assets used in the portfolio website.
+This folder contains image assets used in the portfolio website.

 File updates here will reflect on the live site after deployment.
-Ensure logos and images are optimized for the web (e.g., SVG or compressed PNG formats).
+Ensure images are optimized for web (e.g., compressed PNG, JPEG, or responsive formats).

-## Image Guidelines:
-- **Logos**: Include logos of software, tools, and educational institutions.
-- **Project Images**: Use images that showcase your projects or achievements.
-- **Optimization**: Use SVGs for logos when possible for scalability, and PNG/JPG for other images with appropriate compression to keep the website fast.